 The GDPR requires a data protection officer to monitor an organization’s compliance with the GDPR, which includes raising awareness and training staff.
 Organizations should provide their staff with initial and refresher trainings.
 There should also be a mechanism in place to keep records of the trainings for showing compliance.

-The GDPR requires an organization to appoint a data protection officer (DPO) if it is a public authority or body, or if the organization’s core activities require large scale, regular and systematic monitoring of individuals (for example, online behavior tracking); or the core activities consist of large-scale processing of special categories of data or data relating to criminal convictions and offences.
+The GDPR requires an organization to appoint a data protection officer (DPO) if it is a public authority or body, or if the organization’s core activities require large scale, regular and systematic monitoring of individuals (for example, online behavior tracking); or the core activities consist of large-scale processing of special categories of data or data relating to criminal convictions and offenses.

 The DPO is responsible for ensuring GDPR compliance.
 They assists the organization to monitor internal compliance, inform and advise on data protection obligations, provide advice regarding Data Protection Impact Assessments (DPIAs) and act as a contact point for data subjects and the data protection authorities.